Sycamore's Restoration Projects

 Flooding also encourages bobcats to use the old railroad tracks as a convenient sort of wildlife highway.
 Steve started visiting three or four nights a week – “maybe a waste of time,” he muses, “ but I knew they were there.”

 One day while hiding behind a wood pile, with only his camera lens visible amid full-body camo, he spotted a bobcat nearby.
-Eventually the bold creature came within 15 feet and Steve got onto his knees to snap a series of now-iconic, head-on shots (at the top of this section).
+Eventually the bold creature came within 15 feet and Steve got onto his knees to snap a series of now-iconic, head-on shots.
 Without Steve’s patience and dedication, we might never have these awe-inspiring images.

 By the mid-1900s, formerly widespread bobcat populations were at grave risk in North America due to demand for their fur.
 From 1969 until 2005, they were an Indiana State Endangered Species.
 Their return is a great conservation success story in southern Indiana.
 As the largest wild cat native to Indiana, they depend on everything else down the food chain.
 The fact that their numbers are growing suggests the conservation efforts of Sycamore Land Trust and our colleagues are working.
 It’s a sign that the critters they prey upon are finding more suitable habitat in the region and strengthening their populations as well.

 Sam Shine Foundation Preserve & Dan Efroymson Preserve

 These preserves are two contiguous properties in the Beanblossom Creek Bicentennial Conservation Area, with fantastic opportunities for habitat restoration.
 The land includes 240 acres of former crop fields in the floodplain, a steep wooded bluff, and an upland field with karst topography.